metrico/qryn-docs/docs/home.md

 ?> ... it's pronounced /ˈkwɪr..ɪŋ/ or just _querying_

-_**All the greatest observability formats and integrations you love, at once - LGTM Drop-in compatible.
-Let's get Polyglot.**_
+_Get all the observability formats and integrations you love, at once - LGTM Drop-in compatible.
+Let's get Polyglot._

 * **Polyglot**: All-in-one, Drop-in compatible with **Loki**, **Prometheus**, **Tempo**, **Pyroscope**
 * **Lightweight**: Powered by **Bun** - the fast, all-in-one JavaScript runtime + ClickHouse **OLAP** Engine